stratosphereips/pcapsummarizer/README.md

-# How to install
+# pcapsummarizer

-Copy the file justsniffer.conf to /etc
+A set of scripts to run several tools on a pcap automatically and manage them.
+From the Stratosphere Laboratory